Mad Movies with the L.A. Connection: Cast

-Complete Episode list
+Complete episode list

 Episode #100 *"Cyrano de Bergerac (1950)" - José Ferrer plays the famous poet who becomes a job-hungry egomaniac in this version.
 Plus, in the Home Movie, an alien invasion.

 Episode #101 *"Santa Fe Trail (1940)" - Ron Reagan Jr. (Errol Flynn) has a nightmare that his father (Ronald Reagan) is running against Abraham Lincoln for the Presidency.

 Episode #102 *"The Little Princess (1939)" - Shirley Temple is possessed by a doll, and only a song-and-dance exorcism can save her.

 Episode #103 *"A Star Is Born (1937)" - Janet Gaynor is an unfortunate little girl who needs a date in this reworking.

 Episodes #104 & #105 *"Shock (Pts.
 1 & 2) (1946)" - The only two-episode Mad Movie parodies the lust, intrigue and murder of a soap opera... and finds a doctor (Vincent Price) who still makes house calls!
+Actress Anabel Shaw, who starred in the original film, gives an interview with host Kent Scov.

 Episode #106 *"Night of the Living Dead (1968)" - A party with no food or drink becomes a wild free-for-all for Judith O'Dea and Duane Jones.
 Features a special appearance by Harry Medved, co-creator (with brother Michael) of the Golden Turkey Awards; and a visit to the School of Magic, via the Home Movie.

 Episode #107 *"Nothing Sacred (1937)" - A woman (Carole Lombard) hires a detective (Fredric March) to locate her friends---who are over the rainbow; plus, how to spot top enemy agent Alexander Zolkov in the Home Movie.

 Episode #108 *"Sherlock Holmes and the Secret Weapon (1943)" - Holmes and Watson (Basil Rathbone, Nigel Bruce) are hired to stop a conspiracy from stealing library books and selling them on the black market; and the fantastic tale of "Super Baby" in the Home Movie.

-Episode #109 *"Doll Face (1946)" - A behind-the-scenes look at the world of beauty contests, with Vivian Blaine, Dennis O'Keefe, Perry Como and Carmen Miranda; plus, the Home Movie has the answer for thirsty travelers everywhere: "Beer Beach"!
+Episode #109 *"Doll Face (1945)" - A behind-the-scenes look at the world of beauty contests, with Vivian Blaine, Dennis O'Keefe, Perry Como and Carmen Miranda; plus, the Home Movie has the answer for thirsty travelers everywhere: "Beer Beach"!

 Episode #110 *"Under California Stars (1948)" - a compulsive gambler (Roy Rogers) cannot control his urges.
 In addition, the Home Movie tells us about The Giant.

 Episode #111 *"My Favorite Brunette (1947)" - In a spoof of this Bob Hope classic, the head of a gangster family receives a death threat.
 Also, the Home Movie tells the tale of the notorious siblings, "The Buck Brothers".

 Episode #112 *"Outpost in Morocco (1949)" - A spy thriller in which the hero pulls the plug on water thieves.
 Guest appearance by Marie Windsor, who played Cara in the original 1949 film.
 Also, the Home Movie reveals the story of the Russian athlete, Little Olga.